konglobemeralt/moppeMemes/README.md

   -Ian Malcom, Jurassic Park

+Crawl the web for moped related text strings, preferably in norwegian.
+Use these to create an infinite number of memes.

   ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details